Mey1i/snake/README.md

 - Avoid collisions with the edges of the screen and your own tail.
 - The game ends upon collision.
 Press "R" to restart.

-## License

-This project is licensed under the [license name].
-See the LICENSE.md file for additional details.